 Why intercalate with us?

 Reputation: LSHTM has an outstanding international reputation in public health & tropical medicine and is at the forefront of global health research.
-LSHTM received the prestigious "University of the Year" award for 2016/17 (Times Higher Education) as well as ranking #4 in the world for Public Health (ShanghaiRanking 2019) and #13 in the world in the fields of social sciences and public health (US News Best Global Universities Ranking 2019).
+LSHTM ranked #3 in the world and #1 in the UK for Public Health (ShanghaiRanking 2023) as well as #4 for Infectious Diseases (US News Best Global Universities Subject Ranking 2022).
 Find out more on our rankings and why you should study with us.

 Highly recognised qualification: possessing a master's degree from LSHTM will give you a focused understanding of health and disease, broaden your career prospects and allow you to be immersed in research in a field of your choice.